refinedev/refine/documentation/docs/ui-frameworks/mui/customization/theme.md

 [Refer to the Material UI documentation for more information about Material UI Theme Configuration Variables. &#8594](https://mui.com/material-ui/customization/theming/)

 :::info
-If you are overriding your font family in typography, you have to add font-family link from [`Google Fonts`](https://fonts.google.com/) to your index.html like this:
+If you are overriding your font family in typography, you have to embed to your `index.html` like this:

 ```html title="index.html"
 <!DOCTYPE html>